obonaventure/cnp3/Missions/S4/tcp1.rst

 The Transmission Control Protocol
 =================================

 The Transmission Control Protocol plays a key role in the TCP/IP protocol suite by providing a reliable byte stream service on top of the unreliable connectionless service provided by IP.
 During this exercise session, you will learn how to establish correctly a TCP connection and analyse packet traces that contain TCP segments.
-Note that some of exercices involve the creation of non-standard TCP segments.
-These exercices cannot be performed outside the netkit environment that is described below.
+Note that some of exercises involve the creation of non-standard TCP segments.
+These exercises cannot be performed outside the netkit_ environment that is described below.